HANDBOOK RULES

 Any form of dress or grooming that attracts undue attention or violates the previous statements is obviously unacceptable.
 The principal has the final jurisdiction in interpreting and enforcing this policy.

 All parents are required by Ohio Law to have an emergency notification form completed and on file for each child enrolled.
-The Emergency Medical Authorization Form is sent home at the beginning of each school year.
+The Emergency Medical Authorization Form is on the Final Forms website and must be completed at the beginning of each school year.
 Parents are responsible for keeping the office informed of changes in telephone numbers and other pertinent information; any change should be reported immediately to the school office.

 a.
 Protect the school community from the spread of communicable disease;